Chess is fun.

 - Play slow games often (and analyze them afterwards with the help of a stronger player),

-- Train with high quality exercises
+- Develop the right skills by training with high quality exercises

 You need play slow games instead of blitz (if you are serious about making progress).
 More on that later though.